Health in Sudan: Cardiovascular disease

 The Federal Ministry of Health issues an annual health statistical report that includes data on causes of hospital mortality.
 Over the past decade, cardiovascular disease has been consistently reported in the top 10 causes of hospital mortality, with malaria and acute respiratory infections as the first two causes.

 The SHHS reported a prevalence of 2.5% for heart disease.
 Hypertensive heart disease (HHD), rheumatic heart disease (RHD), ischaemic heart disease (IHD) and cardiomyopathy constitute more than 80% of CVD in Sudan.
 Hypertension (HTN) had a prevalence of 20.1 and 20.4% in the SHHS and STEPS survey, respectively.
 There were poor control rates and a high prevalence of target-organ damage in the local studies.
 RHD prevalence data were available only for Khartoum state and the incidence has dropped from 3/1 000 people in the 1980s to 0.3% in 2003.
 There were no data on any other states.
 The coronary event rates in 1989 were 112/100 000 people, with a total mortality of 36/100 000.
 Prevalence rates of low physical activity, obesity, HTN, hypercholesterolaemia, diabetes and smoking were 86.8, 53.9, 23.6, 19.8, 19.2 and 12%, respectively, in the STEPS survey.
 Peripartum cardiomyopathy occurs at a rate of 1.5% of all deliveries.
 Congenital heart disease is prevalent in 0.2% of children.

 Diabetes

 In Sudan, the national prevalence of diabetes in adults is 7.7% and is expected to reach 10.8% in 2035.
 There were over 2.247.000 cases of diabetes in Sudan in 2017.

+Malnutrition

+On 20 June 2022, according to an analysis on food security in Sudan released by the Integrated Food Security Phase Classification (IPC), it was assessed that nearly a quarter of the country's population (11.7 million people) faced acute hunger due to the increase in communal conflicts and other acts of armed violence, economic problems after the 2019 Sudanese coup d'état, the displacement of more civilians, and the arrival of more refugees from neighboring countries such as South Sudan, Eritrea, Syria, Ethiopia, Central African Republic, Chad, and Yemen.

+In 2023, UNICEF reported that Sudan has one of the highest majority rates of malnutrition among children in the world.
+There are more than 3 million malnourished children, of which 611,000 are harshly wasted and at high risk of death.